NEW FEATURE:

 more rotary cut veneer, most presented as book matched and all from the same flitch

-planks that have been mositened on the surface for the pics --- unlike many of the web-pics on this page, I believe the colors on these planks.
+planks that have been mositened on the surface for the pics --- unlike some of the web-pics on this page, I believe the colors on these planks.

 plank with finishing agent applied, so looks richer than raw wood